 Epithelial cells.
 Thymic epithelial cells line the thymus.
 This is where thymoma and thymic carcinoma start.

 Thymomas are generally slow-growing tumors.
 Occasionally, it can spread to the lining of the lung, called the pleura.
 Less often, it can spread to other parts of the body.

 Thymic carcinoma (see Stages) also starts in the thymus.
 It is more likely to spread to the lining of the lungs and other parts of the body.
 Thymic carcinoma can also be more difficult to treat.

-About 30% of people with thymic tumors also have a condition called myasthenia gravis.
+About 30% to 50% of people with thymic tumors also have a condition called myasthenia gravis.
 Myasthenia gravis is an autoimmune disorder caused by antibodies or T-cells that attack molecules, cells, or tissues of the person producing them.
 The main symptom of myasthenia gravis is fluctuating weakness in various muscles.
 It may affect any muscle that is under voluntary control, such as those that control eye movements, chewing, swallowing, coughing, and facial expression.
 Muscles that control breathing and movements of the arms and legs may also be affected in more severe cases.
 Myasthenia gravis may appear before a thymic tumor is diagnosed or it may develop during or after treatment.